danthe1st/pip2-ml-challenge/README.md

     - The following variables can be used for configuration:
         - `SAVE_PREDICTED_IMAGES` if set to `True`, saves predicted images to a directory named `challenge_predictions` in order to check whether everything worked
+- `ensemble.py` contains code for training an ensemble
+    - The following variables can be used for configuration:
+        - `N_MODELS` the number of models in the ensemble
+    - The final image is calculating using the mean of all values that do not differ more than two standard deviations from the median.

 #### other files and directories